Skip to main content

 2. RISK EVALUATION

-Successful exploitation of this vulnerability could allow an attacker to perform DLL injection and execute arbitrary code in the context of the affected application process.
+Successful exploitation of this vulnerability could allow an attacker to access the device and gain unauthenticated access.

 3. TECHNICAL DETAILS